Natural Resources & Nature Preserves

 MAYOR’S MONARCH PLEDGE

-In 2016, Mayor Turner signed the National Wildlife Federation’s Mayor’s Monarch Pledge!
+In 2016, the former mayor signed the National Wildlife Federation’s Mayor’s Monarch Pledge!
 The City of Houston has committed to take action to help save the monarch butterfly, whose population has steeply declined over the last two decades.
 The Natural Resources Management Program is working on meeting the action items identified in the pledge.
 The action items involve community engagement, demonstration gardens, habitat creation, and systems change.
-The City of Houston is currently meeting the following action items:

 • Yearly participation in a native plant sale along with the Houston Arboretum & Nature Center and Houston Audubon